Campaigning feminists at Sheffield University have expressed their delight at Poland’s decision to overturn a total ban on abortion.

 Sheffield University’s Women’s Committee showed their support for Polish women using signs and banners outside the Student’s Union to raise awareness of the issue.

-She said that the Committee were overjoyed that the government had decided to overturn their decision, although they questioned whether officials had only decided to change based on the backlash.
+She said that the Committee was overjoyed that the government had decided to overturn their decision, although they questioned whether officials had only decided to change based on the backlash.

 The bill initially came from an anti-abortion initiative which received 450,000 signatures and was backed by the Catholic Church.